GET ORDAINED

 Published Wednesday, Nov.
 23rd, 2022

-How to check your wedding officiant's credentials:
+How to check your wedding officiant's credentials and ensure your marriage ceremony is legal:

 1. Ask to see your wedding officiant’s minister credentials